algosup/2024-2025-project-3-quickest-path-team-1/documents/management/weeklyreport/WeeklyReport1.md

 #### a.
 Overview

-The Program Manager missed his train at the beginning of the week and, then waiting to take a train, he became sick from 01/07/2025 to 01/10/2025.
+The Program Manager missed his train at the beginning of the week, then waiting to take a train, he became sick from 01/07/2025 to 01/10/2025.
 This part of his work is of high priority at this stage of the project.

 #### b.
 Solution

 This problem should not affect the project's schedule.
-The `FunctionalSpecifications.md`, by the similarity of this document and the `UserManual.pdf`, we have asked the Technical Writer to continue the document.
+At monday, the Program Manager (PgM) and the Technical Writer (TW) had working in remote because the `FunctionalSpecifications.md`, by the similarity of this document and the `UserManual.pdf`.
+Therefore, when the PgM fell sick, we have asked the TW to continue the document.
 To complete this task, she went to see team 4 to ask them some questions.

 ### 2. MIT Licence